bazmatic/pythia/README.md

 4. The system interprets these impressions as a description of one of the randomly selected images.
 5. Based on which image the system determines the impressions most closely match, the corresponding investment strategy is chosen.
 6. The system simulates the outcomes of both investment strategies.
-7. The image associated with the most successful strategy is revealed to the user.
+7. Only the image associated with the most successful strategy is revealed to the user.
 8. If the user's impressions align with the revealed image, it indicates a successful prediction and potential financial gain.

 ## How It Works